Skip to content

 createListenSocketP2P

-createListenSocketP2P( int virtual_port, array options )
+createListenSocketP2P( int virtual_port, dictionary config_options )

 Like createListenSocketIP, but clients will connect using connectP2P.
 The connection will be relayed through the Valve network.